Chris O'Ryan

-Chris O'Ryan (born July 6, 1980), known professionally as Tek, is a Grammy Award-winning Australian music producer and sound engineer.
-He is best known for sound engineering and doing vocal production for multiple major music artists, including Justin Bieber, Katy Perry, Mary J. Blige, Ciara and Mariah Carey.
+Chris O'Ryan (born July 6, 1980), known professionally as Tek, is an Australian record producer and sound engineer.
+He is best known for his sound engineering and vocal production work for music industry artists, including Justin Bieber, Katy Perry, Mary J. Blige,Ciara and Mariah Carey.

 Early life and education

 O'Ryan began studying music at the age of eight when he took up piano and choir.
 In 1992, at the age of 12, he sang in Opera Australia's production of Hansel and Gretel.
 He then studied music for two years at Box Hill College of Music in Melbourne, Australia.

 Career

 O'Ryan relocated to Los Angeles after completing his studies to pursue music in the United States.
 He began working as an unpaid intern for a small label and worked his way up to the position of lead engineer.
 While at this company, he connected with multiple producers and songwriters from Atlanta, including Tricky Stewart, The Dream & Poo Bear, whom he would later collaborate with.

 In 2006, O'Ryan reunited with Tricky Stewart and over the next few years, he engineered records for Usher, Mariah Carey, Celine Dion, Rihanna, and Mary J. Blige, for which he won a Grammy Award.
 During this time, he began using Melodyne for vocal tuning.
 He has tuned over 1,000 releases and network television shows.

 In 2011, O'Ryan incorporated his entertainment company Tekzenmusic Inc., and in 2013, started building his studio TZM Studios.
 In early 2014, TZM Studios was operational with its first major clients being Justin Bieber and Mariah Carey.

 In 2017, O'Ryan signed the Australian music producer Black Summer and released his debut single "Young Like Me (feat.
 Lowell)" under the label Tekzenmusic.
 The music video, directed by Tim Maxx, was filmed in Los Angeles and released on national television in Australia on Nine Network.

+In April 2022, O’Ryan filed a lawsuit in Los Angeles Superior Court against Justin Bieber and his company JRC Entertainment and music executive and Justin Bieber's manager Scooter Braun, alleging breach of contract, promissory estoppel, and intentional interference with contractual relations.
+The suit claims that O’Ryan was promised compensation consisting of a per-track fee and a one-percent share (“point”) of master recording revenue for songs he worked on beginning in 2018, an agreement he alleges was later revoked.
+The complaint also asserts that O’Ryan was not properly credited for his contributions on many recordings, including “Despacito,” which his attorneys argue adversely affected his professional recognition and career opportunities.